deeleman/cpu-load-monitor/README.md

 When checking a a local site under `http://localhost `, Chrome will force its secure flavor under `https`.
 Please [follow these steps](https://support.google.com/chrome/thread/53901111?hl=en) to bypass this should the browser does not load the site.

 ### Customising the server port in use
-Some basic settings such as the server port in use can be configured by [editing by hand](server/settings.js) the `server/settings.js` file.
-As a general principle, you will probably want to to leave the default configured settings as is and the port number is the only setting you might want to update eventually, if needed.
+Some basic settings such as the server port in use can be customized by [editing by hand](server/settings.js) the `server/settings.js` file.
+As a general principle, you will probably want to to leave the default configured settings _as is_ and the port number is the only setting you might want to update eventually, if needed.

 ## Firing up a development environment
 In case you need to bootstrap the application in _dev mode_, a set of scripts leveraging the CRA built-in commands have been made available for your convenience.